 categorizationparameter accepts a comma-separated list of all the Cloudinary categorization add-ons to run on the resource.

-Automatically categorizing your images is a useful way to organize your Cloudinary media library, and by also providing the
+Automatically categorizing your images is a useful way to organize your Cloudinary media assets, and by also providing the

 auto_tagging parameter to an